ucsb-cs156-w21/STARTER-jspa01/docs/jspa01.md

 3. We're going to assign the different prop values we're passing to `Calculator` here.
 We need to pass `calculateFromUserInput`, `title`, `subtitle`, and `sign` in order to satisfy `Calculator`.
 4. We're going to create a `Calculator` component and pass the props into it using the spread operator.

-After making those changes, we should be able to see that the our test now passes.Don't forget to commit and push your changes as you fix tests.
+After making those changes, we should be able to see that the our test now passes.
+Don't forget to commit and push your changes as you fix tests.

 ### Fixing the Multiply Page